millionart/UnityShaderGraphHelper/README.md

 ## Features

-- Use right button to move canvas instead of right button.
+- Use right button to move canvas instead of middle button.
 - Hold alt on edge with left click to remove it.
 - [Shader Graph Variables](https://github.com/Cyanilux/ShaderGraphVariables) are supported.